wso2/docs-choreo-dev/en/docs/references/define-configurable-variables.md

 5. Commit and push the REST API changes you made to GitHub so that they are also available in the Choreo Console.
 For instructions, see [Create Your First REST API - Step 1.5: Commit the REST API to GitHub](../tutorials/create-your-first-rest-api.md#step-15-commit-the-rest-api-to-github).

-6. Open the browser tab in which you are running the Choreo console and refresh it.
+6. Open the browser tab in which you are running the Choreo Console and refresh it.

 7. Click **Deploy** for your REST API.